eliranwong/toolmate/package/toolmate/docs/ToolMate API Server.md

                         notification
   -wd WORKINGDIRECTORY, --workingdirectory WORKINGDIRECTORY
-                        working directory; current location by default -ww WORDWRAP, --wordwrap WORDWRAP
+                        working directory; current location by default -ws WINDOWSIZE, --windowsize WINDOWSIZE
+                        override context window size for a single request; applicable to backends `llama.cpp` amd `ollama` only; optionally use it together with '-bc' to make a change persistant; accepts non- negative integers; unaccepted values will be ignored without notification -ww WORDWRAP, --wordwrap WORDWRAP
                         word wrap; true / false; determined by 'config.wrapWords' if not given
 ```